Tzitza/Tzitza/README.md

 # Hi, I'm Tzitza

 Computer Science graduate based in Athens, Greece.
-Interested in embedded systems, machine learning, and graphics programming.

-I like understanding how things work under the hood, so a lot of my projects are algorithms and systems built from scratch rather than using ready-made libraries.
+Interested in new technologies and always learning new things in computer science.
+I like building things from scratch to understand how they really work.

 ## Projects